Skip to content

 Example: 4D Hypercube with a Grover Coin

-We define \(P_{\rm corner}(T)\) as the probability of measuring the walker at the opposite corner \(|2^{N}-1\rangle\) after \(T\) steps, starting at position \(|0\rangle\) at time 0.
-We examine this quantity for the quantum and the classical case.
+Define \(P_{\rm corner}(T)\) as the probability of measuring the walker at the opposite corner \(|2^{N}-1\rangle\) after \(T\) steps, starting at position \(|0\rangle\) at time 0.
+Examine this quantity for the quantum and the classical case.

 Figure 3.
 A graph for a random walk on a 3D hypercube.

-Concerning the coin operator we take the so-called "Grover diffuser" function.
+For the coin operator, take the "Grover diffuser" function.
 This choice refers to a symmetric quantum walk [1].
 The Grover diffuser operator is a reflection around a given state \(|\psi\rangle\):

 \[G = I-2 |\psi\rangle\langle\psi|,\]

 where I is the identity matrix.
 In the \(N\)-dimensional hypercube each node is connected to \(N\) nodes, thus, the coin state should include \(N\) different states.
-Therefore, the coin is represented by a quantum variable of size \(\lceil \log_2(N)\rceil\), and the Grover diffuser is defined with:
+Therefore, the coin is represented by a quantum variable of size \(\lceil \log_2(N)\rceil\), and the Grover diffuser is defined with

 \[|\psi\rangle = \frac{1}{\sqrt{N}}\sum^{N-1}_{i=0} |i\rangle.\]